Yi Kyoung-ja: Life

 Lee's writing was intimately connected to her personal life and when she married a banker many people, including the author herself, worried if this would adversely affect her ability to write.
 Her marriage was a bit of a surprise as she had always planned to not get married and instead concentrate on writing.
-In the end, however, marriage and children did not affect Yi's ability to write and her strong dedication to writing helped to bring may contradictions in the state of Korean women to light.
+In the end, however, marriage and children did not affect Yi's ability to write and her strong dedication to writing helped to bring many contradictions in the state of Korean women to light.

 Work

 One of the salient features of Lee's works is the flowing style of her sentences, which makes her writing fast-paced and readable whether it's a short story or full-length novel.
 It is within internal character dialogue, however, where her lively prose really shines.
 Lee often uses such dialogue as a means of revealing characters' conflicts and anguish.
 In these internal conversations, she uses authentic and colloquial language without excessive embellishment.
 Her novels feel genuine to readers due to the reality effect created by her natural use of everyday language.
 Even during the 1980s, when ideological discourse dominated literature, author Lee Kyung-ja's prose offered a sentimental view of women's experiences.
 It is misguided, however, to focus on the mere fact that she is a female author writing about women.